 Size (with hinges, handles and doors): 70 x 35.75 x 35.75 | Refrigerator Capacity: 16.6 cu ft. | Freezer Capacity: 8 cu ft. | Ice/Water dispenser: Yes/Yes | Energy Consumption: 637 kWh/year

-A good midrange refrigerator, this Samsung model performed well on several reviewers' tests.
+A good midrange refrigerator, the Samsung RF263BEAESR French door refrigerator performed well on several reviewers' tests.
 While it doesn't have a huge amount of storage space, one shelf can fold up and out of the way for taller items, while another can slide out.
 A CoolSelect pantry lets you choose between one of three temperature presets, and it has two crispers.
 While reviewers noted that nothing really stands out with this fridge, it's a strong performer for the price, though some had issues with the ice maker, and others did not like the flimsy feel of the drawers.
 It's available in stainless steel, black stainless steel and white.

 7. LG LMXS30776S

 Size (with hinges, handles and doors): 70.3 x 35.8 x 35.3 | Refrigerator Capacity: 17.1 cu ft. | Freezer Capacity: 8.8 cu ft. | Ice/Water dispenser: Yes/Yes | Energy Consumption: 739 kWh/year

 LG's premium refrigerator has a special door-in-door feature, which gives you easy access to often-used items without your having to open the entire refrigerator.
 Even the door itself has a small shelf where you can store small bottles and items.